BenWolfaardt/Tuts-Web_Dev-Go_backend/README.md

 * Before the `-` is the tutorial's website name;
 * After the `-` is the tutorial's name;

+// TODO: add numbers to branch names with the "01" formatting for up to 99 projects
 // TODO: explain the git orphan approach as well as refernce the source;
 // TODO: do more tutorials;
 // TODO: update individual tutorial's `README.md`;